GT-ARC/opaca-core/doc/environments.md

 The simplest way to execute the Runtime Platform.
 Just follow the steps in the "Quick Testing Guide" of the main [Readme](../README.md).

-Note: Native execution has been tested to work on Windows and Linux.
-We were not yet able to verify correct functioning on Mac.
-It it does not work, please try the Docker environment below.
+Native execution has been tested to work on Windows, Mac and Linux.
+If it does not work, please try the Docker environment below.

 ### Docker